isabella232/experience-manager-dispatcher.fr-FR/help/using/dispatcher-configuration.md

 ### httpOnly {#httponly}

 Lorsque les connexions persistantes sont activées, le module de Dispatcher définit le cookie `renderid`.
 Ce cookie n’est pas doté de l’indicateur `httponly`, qui doit être ajouté à des fins de sécurité.
 Pour l’ajouter, définissez la propriété `httpOnly` dans le nœud `/stickyConnections` d’un fichier de configuration `dispatcher.any`.
-La valeur de la propriété (0 ou 1) définit si le cookie `renderid` se fait adjoindre l’attribut `HttpOnly`.
-La valeur par défaut est 0, ce qui signifie que l’attribut ne sera pas ajouté.
+The property&#39;s value (either `0` or `1`) defines whether the `renderid` cookie has the `HttpOnly` attribute appended.
+The default value is `0`, which means the attribute will not be added.

 For additional information about the `httponly` flag, read [this page](https://www.owasp.org/index.php/HttpOnly).

 ### secure {#secure}

 Lorsque les connexions persistantes sont activées, le module de Dispatcher définit le cookie `renderid`.
-Ce cookie n’est pas doté de l’indicateur **sécurisé**, qui doit être ajouté afin d’améliorer la sécurité.
+Ce cookie n’est pas doté de l’indicateur `secure`, qui doit être ajouté à des fins de sécurité.
 Pour l’ajouter, définissez la propriété `secure` dans le nœud `/stickyConnections` d’un fichier de configuration `dispatcher.any`.
-La valeur de la propriété (0 ou 1) définit si le cookie `renderid` se fait adjoindre l’attribut `secure`.
-The default value is 0, which means the attribute will be added **if** the incoming request is secure.
-Si la valeur est définie sur 1, l’indicateur sécurisé sera ajouté, que la demande entrante soit sécurisée ou non.
+The property&#39;s value (either `0` or `1`) defines whether the `renderid` cookie has the `secure` attribute appended.
+The default value is `0`, which means the attribute will be added **if** the incoming request is secure.
+If the value is set to `1`, then the secure flag will be added regardless of whether the incoming request is secure or not.

 ## Gestion des erreurs de connexion au serveur de rendu {#handling-render-connection-errors}